Last Updated on

 All dogs shed at least a little bit (well, apart from the few hairless breeds).
 And some dogs shed A TON.
 No matter where your dog falls on the spectrum, you probably wish they would shed a little less.

-Now, you’re wondering if changing your dog’s diet might help them shed less.
+Now, you’re wondering if changing your dog’s diet might help with excessive shedding.
 Nothing will stop a dog from shedding entirely.
 However, choosing a dog food for shedding may help noticeably reduce your dog’s hair loss.

-We’ve compiled all the information you need to learn about shedding, how you can reduce it, and the best dog food to reduce shedding.
+We’ve compiled all the information you need to learn about excessive shedding in dogs, how you can reduce it, and the best dog food for shedding.

-With quality ingredients and great reviews, here are our top 5 picks for the best dog food to reduce shedding.
+With quality ingredients and great reviews, here are our top 5 picks for the best dog foods that help with shedding.

 The first 3 ingredients of this food are all meat-based, and it also contains raw, freeze-dried turkey.
 Additionally, it includes fruits and vegetables like broccoli, carrots, apples, blueberries, and kale for a natural source of vitamins.